vdohare/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-spa/section03/index.md

 Next you need to add Okta to your application.
 You can use our SDKs to sign the user in by redirecting to Okta.

 ## Install the SDK
-Install the SDK via npm:
+Install the SDK and add it as a dependency to your project.
+Using npm:

 <StackSelector snippet="installsdk"/>